 Animals, other than for the use in programs, are not allowed at camp unless discussed with and approved by the Camp Director.

 d) Vehicles

-Volunteer's vehicles are to be kept parked and locked for the duration of the camp, unless the volunteer is part-time.
-Volunteer's vehicles are not allowed to be used for camp purposes.
+Volunteer vehicles are to be kept parked and locked during the camp unless they are parttime.
+Volunteer vehicles are not allowed to be used for camping purposes.

 e) Cell Phones & Other Electronic Devices